-Creating a dream business has only been possible for me and my clients because we’ve:
+Creating a dream work-life has only been possible for me and my clients because we’ve:

-I realized if I wanted to feel truly fulfilled I needed work that helped other people and left a
+I realized if I wanted to feel truly fulfilled I needed work that helped other people that leaves a

-Now I teach professionals that have already achieved success in their careers how to turn their work experience and skills into profitable businesses that help other people.
-Work that allows them to be their own boss and express their unique personality and passions.
+Now I teach professionals that have already achieved success in their careers to deploy their work experience and skills into profitable businesses that help other people.
+Work that allows them to be their own boss and express their unique personality and deep interests.

-Over the course of working with hundreds of clients, I’ve developed approaches to help you with every step of the way, from ideation to taking your business to the next level.
-And I’ve been an entrepreneur long enough to know the reason many people slip up.
+Over the course of working with hundreds of clients, I’ve developed approaches to help you with every step of the way, from life transition strategies to work reinvention plans.

 You can do work you care about.